 Without a VPN, your real IP address can be used to identify your approximate location and internet service provider.
 This is how copyright trolls are able to find torrenters and send them threatening settlement letters (read about how to respond to these in our torrenting safety and legal guide).

-A VPN masks your IP address so that other devices in the swarm only see the IP address of the VPN server.
-VPN providers typically use shared IP addresses, meaning dozens and even hundreds of users are assigned the same IP address.
+A VPN masks your IP address so that other devices in the swarm only see the IP address of the P2P VPN server.
+The best VPNs for torrenting typically use shared IP addresses, meaning dozens and even hundreds of users are assigned the same IP address.
 This large pool of users makes it next to impossible to trace torrenting activity back to a single person.
-Furthermore, if you use one of the logless VPNs on this list, the VPN won’t have any user information to hand over when hit with a DMCA notice or settlement letter.
+Furthermore, if you use one of the logless VPNs on this list, the VPN provider won’t have any user information to hand over when hit with a DMCA notice or settlement letter.

 Masking your IP address also protects you from hackers that would use it as a backdoor into your system, find out personal information about you, or even harass you at your home.
 Your IP address is like your home address, but for your computer.
 Someone who knows it can find out where you are.